co-cddo/federated-api-model/design/ideas/schema/url.md

 [open-api] depends on [IETF RFC 3986] for [URI and URL resolution](https://spec.openapis.org/oas/latest.html#relative-references-in-uris) with no mention of IRIs but claiming to align with [json-schema].

 Finally, GOV.UK mentions [IETF RFC 3986] in [Persistent Resolvable Identifiers](https://www.gov.uk/government/publications/open-standards-for-government/persistent-resolvable-identifiers) (it hasn't been reviewed since 2017).

+## Unknowns

+- [ ] Is it safe to reject url values with an explicit port or are there valid cases for say internal APIs where that's required?
+- [ ] Is it safe to reject url values with a _fragment_ component?
+- [ ] Would be good to consider canonicalisation rules to ensure presence of absence of trailing slash.

 [WHATWG specification]: https://url.spec.whatwg.org/